tlverse/tlverse-handbook/08-tmle3mopttx.md

    the ITR for the main randomized intervention used in the WASH Benefits trial with weight-for-height Z-score as the outcome.
 What's the TMLE value of the optimal ITR?
 How does it change from the initial estimate?
-Which intervention is the most dominant?
+Which intervention is the most prominent?
 Why do you think that is?

 4. Using the same formulation as in questions 1 and 2, estimate the realistic optimal ITR and the corresponding value of the realistic ITR.
 Did the results change?
-Which intervention is the most dominant under realistic rules?
+Which intervention is the most prominent under realistic rules?
 Why do you think that is?

 5. Consider simpler rules for the WASH benefits data example.
-What set of rules are picked?
+Which covariates does the final rule depend on?

 6. Change the treatment to a binary variable (`asset_sewmach`), and estimate the value under the ITR in this setting under a $60\%$ resource constraint.
 What